wp-plugins/bepro-listings/readme.txt

 = POPULAR USES =

-Use any BePro Listings compatible theme for plug and play functionality.
-Also, BePro Listings can be integrated into your **current theme** with some developer help and capture specifically the information that your directory needs.
+Compatible with most themes.
 Look at some of the ways people are using the plugin:

 	* Paid Listings - Paypal, Stripe, 2CO payment gateways via BePro Cart.
 Or use one of our membership addons to limit listings and features by level
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a free BePro Listings Realestate addon